 Endorsements are tested by either written testing, verbal questioning and/or practical testing; or a combination of these.
 The endorsement is tested and signed off by the proper rating holder.
 A list of the rating holders required for each endorsement is found below.
 All endorsements for the respective CoP must be obtained prior to writing the CoP exam.

 3. Technical Knowledge

-- Written exams are prepared jointly by the T&SC and the CWC.
+Written exams are prepared by the the CWC.
 They are distributed, on request, to SSEs, up to and including the highest class of CoP held by the SSE.

 4. Other Requirements

 This includes, but is not limited to, required jump numbers and freefall time.

 Contact a SSE, so as to determine if requirements and qualifications have been met, prior to applying for a CoP.
 Each Member normally has at least one SSE.